All Episodes

 He was clearly terminated.

-Uh there's been plenty of documentation since that time to emerge and substantiated McCabe's wrongdoing.
+There's been plenty of documentation since that time to emerge that substantiated McCabe's wrongdoing.

-Uh, but there's no evidence of a grand jury, an indictment or any of those sort of activities that would suggest at this moment he's moving towards some sort of criminal liability.
+But there's no evidence of a grand jury, an indictment, or any of those sort of activities that would suggest at this moment he's moving towards some sort of criminal liability.

-So I think that's the question that uh what Greg just said.
+So I think that's the question what Greg just said.

-I don't think there's any doubt about it, but things seem to be changing and train changing now r rather dramatically.
+I don't think there's any doubt about it, but things seem to be changing and changing now rather dramatically.

-Yeah, and I I I think we're just uh realizing that the inspector general and the new Department of Justice under William Barr, uh, with the aid of John Durham, are are just touching the tip of the iceberg, and that there is such evidence of corruption below the surface that it's going to take a long while to swim through and dig through and sort it all out and hold people accountable.
+Yeah, and I think we're just realizing that the Inspector General and the new Department of Justice under William Barr, with the aid of John Durham, are just touching the tip of the iceberg and that there is such evidence of corruption below the surface that it's going to take a long while to swim through and dig through and sort it all out and hold people accountable.

-I mean, this is the guy who could say I warned the FBI and the Department of Uh Justice that this was uncorroborated information, um, and that they needed to go out and vet it themselves.
+I mean, this is the guy who could say, I warned the FBI and the Department of Justice that this was uncorroborated information and that they needed to go out and vet it themselves.

-Um now it doesn't explain why he was peddling it to the media and claiming that it you know was verified, but if he warned everybody, and there's evidence of that, uh, then that makes the corrupt acts by James Comey and Andrew McCabe and all the others who signed off on the FISA warrant uh appear criminal.
+But if he warned everybody and there's evidence of that, then that makes the corrupt acts by James Comey and Andrew McCabe and all the others who signed off on the FISA warrant appear criminal.

-Well, uh and that I think that's where we're headed, and I I think this is gonna be so comprehensive that I don't think anybody really has a full idea yet, and it's not gonna be a dud like the Mueller report, which is was a dud.
+And I think this is going to be so comprehensive that I don't think anybody really has a full idea yet.

 And I don't think expectations are set high if the rule of law is followed.

-As we continue with John Solomon, executive vice president, investigative reporter with the Hill, uh Greg Jarrett, Fox News legal analyst, author of the number one bestseller, The Russia Hoax.
+As we continue with John Solomon, executive vice president, investigative reporter with The Hill, Greg Jarrett, Fox News legal analyst, author of the number one bestseller, The Russia Hoax.

-Okay, so I I I guess the hardest thing, I mean, I'm sure the Andrew McCabe's and James Comies of the world are never gonna speak any, you know, never gonna shut up, um, which I think is very foolish, Greg Jarrett, but I see a lot of legal jeopardy going back to Hillary, a rigged investigation, then FISA, you know, premeditated fraud on a Pfizer court.
+Okay, so I guess the hardest thing, I mean, I'm sure the Andrew McCabe's and James Comeys of the world are never going to speak any, you know, never going to shut up, which I think is very foolish, Greg Jarrett.

 We know that happened.

-Well, and don't forget uh James Comey stealing government documents, presidential memos.
+Well, then don't forget James Comey stealing government documents, presidential memos.

-The FBI had to do a spillage cleanup uh of one of uh the lawyers that he gave the memos to.
+The FBI had to do a spillage cleanup of one of the lawyers that he gave the memos to.

-And you know, I think it's a shame because people like Comey and McCabe and uh Peter Strzok, Lisa Page, they have ruined the good name and reputation of all of the honest and honorable, hardworking people at the FBI.
+And, you know, I think it's a shame because people like Comey and McCabe and Peter Strzzok, Lisa Page, they have ruined the good name and reputation of all of the honest and honorable, hardworking people at the FBI.

-You know, ninety-eight percent of them are great people who keep us safe.
+You know, 98% of them are great people who keep us safe.

 You, to your credit, Sean, are always pointing that out, and it's important to remember it.